Written by a Vancouver Island wedding photographer who has seen many wedding days unfold from the inside.

 Your planner or coordinator shapes the flow of the day.

-Your venue affects light, space, and movement.
+Your venue influences light, space, and movement.

-Your florist influences colour and atmosphere.
+Your florist sets the tone through colour and atmosphere.

 Best decision you can make is your photographer and you won’t be disappointed with Sarah.